 - Severe thirst

-- Peeing a lot (your doctor might call this polyuria)
+- Peeing more than 3 liters a day (your doctor might call this polyuria)

 - Getting up to go a lot at night

 - Peeing during sleep (bed-wetting)

 - Pale, colorless urine